 In general, the impacts of CAPCO incentive programs in the United States have been controversial.
 There are 14 states with a CAPCO incentive program including the District of Columbia.
+Evaluations of the CAPCO program in other states have shown the net impact of the incentive program to be either minute or negative.

-13 13 C.F.R. § 121.201 details the maximum allowed number of employees and annual receipts, by business subsector.
+&lt;sup>13 13 C.F.R. § 121.201 details the maximum allowed number of employees and annual receipts, by business subsector.

-14 Phares, Don.
+&lt;sup>14 Phares, Don.
 "The Economic and Fiscal Impact of the District of Columbia's CAPCO Program."
 Prepared for the District of Columbia's Certified Capital Companies Program and the District of Columbia Department of Insurance, Securities, and Banking.
 University of Missouri-St. Louis, November 2013.